Attorney Robert P. Rudolph

 Robert P. Rudolph

-Bobby represents clients in all aspects of litigation with a special focus in the areas of business, employment and real estate.
-He routinely deals with complex commercial litigation and contentious business disputes.
-He regularly appears in court and has helped clients obtain favorable decisions in a variety of complicated business matters.
+Bobby represents clients in all aspects of litigation with a primary focus in business, employment and real estate.
+He has experience handling and successfully resolving complex commercial litigation disputes and regularly appears in court.

-On real estate matters, Bobby works with property owners and developers on a variety of issues, including zoning relief and disputes with abutters.
+In his real estate practice, Bobby works with property owners and developers on a diverse range of issues, including zoning relief and disputes with abutters.
 He also represents clients involved in construction disputes, condominium disagreements and landlord/tenant issues.
-Bobby serves as Chair of the Board of Trustees of a large Boston high-rise undergoing a multi-million dollar repair and renovation project.
-He has experience dealing with condominium bylaws, special assessments and capital projects.
+Bobby has significant experience dealing with condominium bylaws, special assessments and capital projects.
+He serves as Chair of the Board of Trustees of a large Boston high-rise undergoing a multi-million dollar repair and renovation project.

-- Helped obtain a defense verdict for a group of national restaurants on all counts of wrongful termination and discrimination claims after a four-day jury trial in Suffolk Superior Court.
+- Co-trial counsel obtaining defense verdict for a group of national restaurants on all counts of wrongful termination and discrimination claims after a four-day jury trial in Suffolk Superior Court.

-- Helped successfully defend claims against a professional services firm after an eight-day jury trial in the Business Litigation Session of Suffolk Superior Court.
+- Part of trial team that obtained dismissal of claims against a professional services firm after an eight-day jury trial in the Business Litigation Session of Suffolk Superior Court.

 - Assisted in the judicial appeal of the City of Boston Zoning Board of Appeal’s denial of a conditional use permit for a real estate development and obtained a court order overruling the ZBA’s decision and ordering the conditional use permit and building permit for the project to be issued immediately with no conditions.

-- Successfully represented clients in several highly contested shareholder disputes involving tens of millions of dollars; claims included breach of contract, breach of fiduciary duty and corporate freeze-outs.
+- Represented clients in several highly contested disputes between shareholders of closely-held businesses, involving tens of millions of dollars; claims included breach of contract, breach of fiduciary duty, fraud and corporate freeze-outs.

 - Obtained favorable results in matters filed with the Massachusetts Commission Against Discrimination and the Equal Employment Opportunity Commission.